 Overdue Materials Fines

 |Type of Material||Fine Amount||Maximum Fine Per Item|

 Fine amounts increase daily excluding Sundays and holidays.

 If an item has been recalled, is approaching its due date, or is overdue, an electronic notice may be provided as a courtesy, but is not guaranteed.
 Letter mail will be sent when materials are overdue by more than one month.
-It is the responsibility of the student to keep an eye on their email account and to ensure their address is up to date in the library.
+It is the responsibility of the student to keep an eye on their email account.

 Library Account Holds and Encumbrances